AhmedGTaha/Ahmed-Taha/README.md

 # Hello World!, I'm Ahmed, a Tunisian Developer 👋🏼:
-👨🏼‍🎓 I'm currently studying Software Engineering
+👨🏼‍🎓 I'm currently studying Software Engineering at University of Bahrain

 ## 🌐 You Can Find Me On: